dawabar/EventTrackerProject/README.md

 - DELETE a Chore or Entry
 - UPDATE (modify) a Chore or Entry

 Below is a list of recommended inputs to perform API request tests using Postman.
+These assume that the database is clean, or the input values for Chores or Entries will have to be incremented to account for additional entries before these.

 | **REST Call** | **HTTP** | **API Path** | **Inputs** |
 |---------------|----------|--------------|------------|